 [Table 7 about here]

 The main finding that emerged was that only those without a history of abuse were consistent in acknowledging their own responsibility across the three different times frames (present, retrospective, and hypothetical).
-On the other hand, offenders without a history of abuse changed their perception of responsibility across the three times frames.
+On the other hand, women in prison without a history of abuse changed their perception of responsibility across the three times frames.

-The acknowledgement of responsibility occurred more frequently when the women responded to the question that was phrased hypothetically than when the offense was referred to in the present or retrospective tense.
+Acknowledging responsibility occurred more frequently when the women responded to the question that was phrased hypothetically than when the offense was referred to in the present or retrospective tense.
 However, the participants who reported suffering from any kind of abuse did not change their acknowledgement about responsibility for the offense regardless of the tense in which the question was framed.
 More than half of the participants acknowledged full responsibility, conceding that they bore most of the responsibility for their actions.

-Responses that reflected an attitude of “it depends on me” divided into three subcategories: avoidance of a particular behavior, different thinking, and different behavior.
+There were three subcategories of responses reflecting an attitude of “It depends on me”: avoidance of a particular behavior, different thinking, and different behavior.
 “Avoidance of a particular behavior” usually referred to avoiding the use of psychoactive substances (e,g, “I shouldn’t have used drugs,” or avoiding breaking the law: “If I hadn’t sold drugs”).

-“Different thinking” consisted of participants discussing their expected consequences of committing the offense.
+“Different thinking” consisted of participants discussing their expected consequences for committing the offense.
 This included statements inferring that the offense could have been prevented if, for example, “I had self-understanding … and I could realize [what] the results [would be]”; or “If after the first trial I realized what it means”; or “If I was built differently mentally, I might have married someone else.”

 “Different behavior” included responses that mentioned contacting relevant help agencies, such as, “If I had called the police and told them it was happening, or that a person was injured...”
 The participants argued that the results could have been altered and the offense could have even been prevented if somebody had helped them at some point in life.
 The responses of these participants can be divided into two subtypes: